-In August 2023, the Bureau of Land Management (BLM) released their draft for a Supplemental Environmental Impact Statement (SEIS) to the Colorado River Valley and Grand Junction Resource Management Plans (RMPs); additional information can be found on the BLM’s website and in this Denver Post article.
-The SEIS will revisit oil and gas management decisions for nearly 2 million acres of federal minerals in western Colorado and will specifically analyze the climate impacts of leasing and development on public lands.
+In June of 2024, the Bureau of Land Management (BLM) released a final version of their Supplemental Environmental Impact Statement (SEIS) to the Colorado River Valley and Grand Junction Resource Management Plans (RMPs).
+The SEIS revisits oil and gas management decisions for nearly 2 million acres of federal minerals in western Colorado, specifically analyzing the climate impacts of leasing and development on public lands.

 Background and Process

-The SEIS is a public process conducted pursuant to the National Environmental Policy Act (NEPA), which will include the following opportunities for public participation:
+The SEIS is a public process conducted pursuant to the National Environmental Policy Act (NEPA), which includes the following opportunities for public participation:

-• Scoping: The BLM provided a 30-day scoping period during which the public could submit comments identifying key issues for the agency to address in the SEIS process.
-WW rallied our members and submitted formal comments.
+- Scoping: The BLM provided a 30-day scoping period during which the public could submit comments identifying key issues for the agency to address in the SEIS process during the summer of 2022.
+WW engaged our membership and submitted formal comments at this stage.

-• Draft SEIS: The BLM released a Draft SEIS for public review and comment.
-It includes the agency’s analysis of potential oil and gas impacts on resources such as wildlife, water and climate, and alternatives for opening and closing public lands to oil and gas leasing.
-There is a 90-day public comment period on the Draft SEIS.
-WW and our partner Western Colorado Alliance (WCA) are hosting Public Comment Writing Workshops on Oct.
-18 (Rifle) and 19 (Glenwood Springs).
-Please join us!
-Public Comments are due by Nov.
-1, 2023.
-Go to our action alert page for an easy-to-submit public comment form.
+- Draft SEIS: The BLM released a Draft SEIS for public review and comment in the fall of 2024.
+It included the agency’s analysis of potential oil and gas impacts on resources such as wildlife, water and climate, and alternatives for opening and closing public lands to oil and gas leasing.
+During the 90-day public comment period, WW rallied our members, partner organizations, elected officials, business owners, and agricultural producers to come together and advocate for a unifying voice for western Colorado’s BLM lands – one that scales up conservation and scales down climate impacts.

-• Record of Decision (ROD): The BLM will then sign a ROD and begin implementing the new plan.
-The agency intends to have the plan complete by spring 2024.
+- Record of Decision (ROD): The BLM will then sign a ROD and begin implementing the new plan.
+The agency intends to have the plan complete by fall 2024.

 Why the SEIS matters to Western Coloradans